 Owning property comes with many responsibilities.
 Chief among these obligations is a duty to protect people who enter the premises with the owner’s permission.

 Generally speaking, owners must take reasonable action to prevent harm from affecting guests.
 Owners who fail to do so are legally liable for any damages that result from accidents.

-For example, Louisiana Revised Statutes (RS) § 9:2800.6 says that merchants must take reasonable care to prevent injuries to visitors.
-To prevail in these cases, injured people must prove that the hazard that caused an accident posed an unreasonable risk of harm and that the owner had actual or constructive notice of the hazardous condition.
+La.
+Rev. Stat.
+Ann. § 9:2800.6 says merchants must take reasonable care to prevent injuries to visitors.
+To prevail in these cases, injured people must prove the hazard that caused an accident posed an unreasonable risk of harm and that the owner had actual or constructive notice of the hazardous condition.